Generation Z in the United States: Mental

-Cognitive abilities
+There has been some evidence that COVID-19 lockdowns have accelerated the aging of adolescent brains (as measured by cortical thinning), especially among girls.
 According to the National Center for Education Statistics (NCES), between the academic years 2011–12 and 2018–19, the number of students aged three to twenty-one receiving special education under the Individuals with Disabilities Education Act (IDEA) increased from 6.4 million to 7.1 million.
-Of these, one in three suffered from a specific learning disability, such as having more difficulty than usual with reading or understanding mathematics.
+Of these, one in three suffered from a specific learning disability.
 Among students enrolled in public schools in that age group, the share receiving special education rose from 13% to 14% during the same time period.
 Amerindians (18%) and blacks (16%) were the most likely to receive special education while Pacific Islanders (11%) and Asians (7%) were the least likely.
 After specific learning disabilities, the most common types of learning disorders included speech and language impairment (19%), autism (11%), and developmental delay (7%).

-In a 2018 paper, cognitive scientists James R. Flynn and Michael Shayer presented evidence that from the 1990s until the 2010s, the observed gains in IQ during the twentieth century—commonly known as the Flynn effect—had either stagnated (as in the case of Australia, France, and the Netherlands), became mixed (in the German-speaking nations), or reversed (in the Nordic countries and the United Kingdom).
-This, however, was not the case in South Korea or the United States, as the U.S. continued its historic march towards higher IQ, a rate of 0.38 per decade, at least up until 2014 while South Korea saw its IQ scores growing at twice the average U.S. rate.

-Yet while U.S. IQ scores continued to increase, creativity scores, as measured by the Torrance Test of Creative Thinking, were in decline between the 1990s and late 2000s.
-Educational psychologist Kyung Hee Kim reached this conclusion after analyzing data samples of kindergartens to high-school students and adults in 1974, 1984, 1990, and 2008, a grand total of 272,599 individuals.
+In a 2018 paper, cognitive scientists James R. Flynn and Michael Shayer presented evidence that from the 1990s until the 2010s, the observed gains in IQ during the twentieth century—commonly known as the Flynn effect—had stagnated, became mixed, or reversed in most countries, but the U.S. continued its historic march towards higher IQ, a rate of 0.38 per decade, at least up until 2014.
+While U.S. IQ scores continued to increase, creativity scores, as measured by the Torrance Test of Creative Thinking, were in decline between the 1990s and the late 2000s.
 Previously, U.S. educational success was attributed to the encouragement of creative thinking, something education reformers in China, Taiwan, South Korea, and Japan sought to replicate.
 But U.S. educators decided to go in the opposite direction, emphasizing standardization and test scores at the expense of creativity.
-On the parenting side, given children little play time and letting them spend large amounts of time in front of a screen likely contributed to the trend.
-Creativity has real-life consequences not just in the arts but also in academia and in life outcomes.
+On the parenting side, giving children little play time and letting them spend large amounts of time in front of a screen likely contributed to the trend.
+Creativity has real-life consequences, not just in the arts but also in academia and in life outcomes.